john-sprague/portfolio-john-sprague/system-design/api-design/foundations.md

 - **Prioritize TTL** based on image popularity to balance performance and storage.
 - **Secure private content** with `private`/`no-store` directives.

-This strategy ensures fast load times, reduces server costs, and maintains content freshness. 🖼️⚡
+### On-site 2: Designing an API for an Image Sharing Application

-2. Design an API for the image sharing application with GET, POST and PUT endpoints.
+  Design an API for the image sharing application with GET, POST and PUT endpoints.
 Outline which response codes you would use for certain situations on each endpoint

-### On-site 2: Designing an API for an Image Sharing Application

 The API will provide endpoints for uploading, retrieving, and updating images.
 Below is the design with appropriate request methods, endpoints, and expected response codes.

 ---

-## 1. GET /images/{image_id}
+**1. GET /images/{image_id}**
 **Purpose:** Retrieve an image by its ID.

 **Request:**